coder/docs/guides/ssl-certificates/cloudflare.md

 ---
 title: Cloudflare
 description:
-  Learn how to use cert-manager to set up SSL certificates using Cloudflare for DNS01 challenges.
+  Learn how to use cert-manager to set up TLS certificates using Cloudflare for DNS01 challenges.
 ---